Livestock Per Capita Fees

 There are two ways to report livestock:

 For additional information visit the Department of Revenue website or call (406) 444-6900 or Montana Relay at 711 for hearing impaired.

 What are per capita fees?

 The Board of Livestock annually sets the livestock per capita fee rates.
 The Department of Revenue collects livestock numbers and per capita fees on behalf of the Department of Livestock.

 Per capita fees are per-head fees charged on livestock.
-Authorized by Montana Code Annotated 15-24-921, per capita fees are assessed on "all poultry and bees, all swine three months of age or older, and all other livestock nine months of age or older."
+Authorized by Montana Code Annotated 15-24-921, per capita fees are assessed on "all poultry and honey bees, all swine three months of age or older, and all other livestock nine months of age or older."
 The fees help fund the department's animal health programs, brands enforcement, theft investigation and recovery, and predator control.

 Per capita fees are user-generated, and are an important component of the department's budget.
 Other user-generated fees are derived from brand enforcement, lab testing and milk inspection fees.
 Overall, user-generated fees account for about three-quarters of the department's annual budget, with the remainder coming from state general fund and federal funds.

 Everyone benefits from programs funded by per capita fees.
 Livestock producers benefit from programs to monitor animal health, monitor and restrict livestock imports, track animal movements, prevent and investigate livestock theft, and manage predators.
 The general public benefits from programs that prevent the spread of animal diseases to humans.